rysuds/dunebuggy/README.md

 ethereum = Database('ethereum')
 q = Query.from_(ethereum.transactions).select('*').limit(100)
 query_string = q.get_sql(quote_char=None)
-query_string
+print(query_string)
 ```

     'SELECT * FROM ethereum.transactions LIMIT 100'

-Dune requires us to specify an integer code (`Id`) for each of their support blockchain datasets.
+Dune requires us to specify a `dataset_id` for each of their supported blockchain datasets upon query creation.
 The currently supported datasets are the following:

 | Blockchain Dataset | Id  |
 | ------------------ | --- |